Click on the questions below for the answers.

 We value greatly the connection between Middlebury and its alumni; however, a student who does not present a competitive academic profile would not be admitted simply because his or her parents attended Middlebury.
 About 6–9% of an incoming class represents children of alumni.
-In the 2012-13 application cycle approximately 200 of our applications were from children of alumni.

 How do I apply for financial aid?

 First-year applicants initially receive an estimated aid decision which becomes official after the family’s tax returns are reviewed.
 To apply for an estimated aid decision, Middlebury College requires that you submit the CSS (College Scholarship Service) Profile form, which is available on the College Board Website.
 You will need to provide Middlebury’s code, which is 3526.
 After enrolling at Middlebury, a family must also submit the FAFSA (Free Application for Federal Student Aid) and federal income tax returns in order to receive a final aid decision.
 For further details regarding the CSS Profile and other financial aid instructions visit the Student Financial Services Website.
 There you will find a link to the College Board and other helpful Web sites.